Recruitment, Selection and Hiring of Student Employees

 The easiest and most effective way to reach a large audience of students is to post the position on “CareerConnect,” the office of Advising & Career Services’ online jobs database.
 Supervisors can submit a position announcement and use the optional web-based features to manage applications and schedule interviews.
 Typically positions are posted for one month, but supervisors can call or email to have a position removed once the vacancy has been filled.
 More information about posting positions is available at: http://www.pdx.edu/careers/jobs-databasecareerconnect.

 Supervisors may consider formulating a selection committee of department members when hiring student employees.
 These committees may be comprised of as few as two or three people to review applications and participate in interviews.
 It is important for the hiring department to be thorough in evaluating candidates against the minimum qualifications and in light of the position description.
 There are helpful methods for effective application screening and interviewing.
+Please complete a Search and Screen Matrix for your search and be sure to maintain student employment records as outlined in the section Student Employment Records and Retention.
+Applicants should also be sent a link to the EEO survey (Suggested Email Language).
 Please consult with your department’s HR Partner for best practices.
 For additional interviewing tips see the HR website: http://www.pdx.edu/hr/interviewing-tips.